-Click here to schedule a synchronous session; these will take place in room 202 during seventh block on B days.
+If you would like to schedule a time for a synchronous session, please use this form.
+These sessions will take place in room 201A during seventh block on B days.
 You will need to bring your Chromebook with you for all synchronous sessions, not only for your tutoring session, but so you can also create an e-pass to come to the center.

 Asynchronous sessions will also be available by completing this form.
-Please note that because the center is only open on B days, asynchronous feedback may take up to FOUR school days to be emailed back to you.
+Please note that because the center is only open on B days, asynchronous feedback may take up to five to seven school days to be emailed back to you.

 We will also accept walk-in appointments; however, availability is limited and priority will be given to scheduled appointments.
-Walk-in appointments are only available on B days in room 202 during seventh block.
+Walk-in appointments are only available on B days in room 201A during seventh block.

 The Spartan Writing Center is a welcoming and empowering resource devoted to fostering student growth and improving the quality of all kinds of writing.
 Writing Center tutors are ready to edit, revise, and build confidence in each writer’s unique piece and individual voice.

 Whether this is your first visit or you have been in the Writing Center many times before, we have put together the following lists so you know what to expect during your visit.

 - Be a helpful, welcoming, passionate community for writers of all abilities to receive feedback on their writing- whether that be through a video call or emailed responses

 - Provide non-judgmental assistance during any phase of the writing process.

 - Focus on bigger issues, such as structure, organization, and content before smaller issues, such as grammar and syntax—unless students or teachers request specific help.

 - Ask you to read your writing aloud.